rafaelcgs10/TweetHunter/README.md

    You may want to install Ruby 2.6.0 using rvm!

-   If you installed Ruby 2.6.0 using rvm, you may need to update Bundler you `gem update --bundler`
+   If you installed Ruby 2.6.0 using rvm, you may need to update Bundler with `gem update --bundler`

 2. Clone and `cd` this project.